 Our Trusted List of the Best Things to Do in Brasov, Romania.

 Brasov is a dynamic city – with so many competing historical influences all in one place.
 It makes determining what to do in Brasov quite the challenge if you’re new to the city and to Romania, in general!
 We’ve thrived during the harsh Brasov winter months and had a few great waddles around the city.
+There is a reason Brasov is one of our favourite European cities to visit in winter!

-Full disclosure: we stayed outside of the old town and so we have a slightly different perspective than individuals who have only stayed in medieval Brasov!
+Full disclosure: We stayed outside of the old town and so we have a slightly different perspective than individuals who have only stayed in medieval Brasov!
 While most of the main attractions ARE located in the old town, which is considered the city centre of Brasov, there are things to do that are located around the mountainous region.

 In this post, we won’t really cover things like the Brasov nightlife – but more of the points of interest in Brasov like attractions and sights!
 There’s a ton of history to learn, so here’s to learning about the place before or during your visit.
 Here’s a list of some of the best and the most unusual things to do in Brasov!
 Oh, and there are pretty photos to look at.
 Let’s explore Brasov!
+If you want to see what we got up to in Brasov, watch the video snippet below.
+You can also watch the whole video on our YouTube Channel here if you want.

 If you want to learn more about Romania, we’ve got a whole series dedicated to this beautiful country: